jahtz/octopy/README.md

 ```
 -h, --help                 Show this message and exit.
 -o, --output DIRECTORY     Output directory to save epochs and trained model. [required]
 -n, --name TEXT            Name of the output model. [default: foo]
 -m, --model FILE           Path to existing model to continue training.
 If set to None, a new model is trained from scratch.
 -p, --partition FLOAT      Ground truth data partition ratio between train/validation set. [default: 0.9]
--d, --device TEXT          Device to run the model on. (see Kraken guide) [default: cpu]
+-d, --device TEXT          Device to run the model on (see Kraken guide). [default: cpu]
--t, --threads INTEGER      Number of threads to use (cpu only)  [default: 1]
+-t, --threads INTEGER      Number of threads to use (cpu only). [default: 1]
 --max-epochs INTEGER       Maximum number of epochs to train. [default: 50]
 --min-epochs INTEGER       Minimum number of epochs to train. [default: 0]
 -q, --quit [early|fixed]   Stop condition for training.
 Set to `early` for early stopping or `fixed` for fixed number of epochs. [default: fixed]
 -v, --verbose              Verbosity level.
-For level 2 use -vv (0-2)
+For level 2 use -vv (0-3).
 -mr, --merge-regions TEXT  Region merge mapping.
 One or more mappings of the form `$target:$src` where $src is merged into $target.
 ```